Impact-Invariant Control: Maximizing Control Authority During Impacts: Cassie Running Controller

 \subsubsection{Footstep trajectories}

 Regulating the center of mass velocity is achieved through foot placement.
-While there are possible variations for choosing where to place the foot \cite{kajita2003biped} \cite{gong2020angular}, the basic principle behind all the stepping strategies is stepping in the direction that you are falling.
+While there are possible variations for choosing where to place the foot \cite{kajita2003biped} \cite{gong2022zero}, the basic principle behind all the stepping strategies is stepping in the direction that you are falling.
 We choose to regulate the running velocity by planning footsteps with the widely recognized Raibert footstep control law \cite{raibert1984experiments}:

-where $K$ are the Raibert stepping gains, $v_{des}$ are the desired velocities as commanded by the operator, and $v$ is the current pelvis velocity computed by the state estimator. $x$ and $y$ in this context denote the sagittal and lateral directions respectively. $y_{ft}$ then defines the target footstep location relative to the pelvis.
+where $K$ are the Raibert stepping gains, $v_{des}$ are the desired velocities as commanded by the operator, and $v$ is the current pelvis velocity computed by the state estimator.
+The $x$, $y$, and $z$ subscripts in this context denote the sagittal, lateral, and vertical directions in the pelvis frame respectively.
+Finally, to avoid collisions between the legs, we offset the lateral target foot position by a constant distance $c$ in the respective directions. $y_{ft, 2}$ then defines the final target footstep location relative to the pelvis.

 With the end footstep location $y_{ft, 2}$ specified, we can generate a trajectory for the swing foot given its initial position $y_{ft, 0}$ at liftoff to the final desired location.
 We specify all the reference trajectories as piecewise quadratic polynomials, so with the additional degrees of freedom we add a waypoint $y_{ft, 1}$ so that the trajectory roughly resembles the swing leg retraction profile observed in both numerical optimization \cite{dai2012optimizing} \cite{seyfarth2003swing} and biology \cite{daley2006running}.
 The full set of constraints defining the piecewise quadratic polynomial are as follows: